Submitted by Fiona Beal

 This coming Monday night 7th April should be great:

 "We will be doing something a little different this coming week – we will be spending the #edchatsa hour sharing resources and ideas.
-Come along with your list of indispensable websites, journals, books, blogs and be ready to share with the community
+Come along with your list of indispensable websites, journals, books, blogs and be ready to share with the community."

 Forum

-forum for discussion: “The #edchatsa twitter community is full of insightful, committed and innovative thought-leaders in the South African education space.
+The site includes a forum for discussion: “The #edchatsa twitter community is full of insightful, committed and innovative thought-leaders in the South African education space.
 As a member of this community you are invited to submit a blog post on a subject close to your heart as long as it has connection to education.
 Your post will then be published and will be available on this site for comment by others.

 You may want to introduce readers to a particular edtech tool, open debate around a particular topic, challenge paradigms or simply add insight to the #edchatsa topic of the week.
-You will also be able to point readers to your own blog or social media platforms”
+You will also be able to point readers to your own blog or social media platforms” (taken from the website).

 Join the discussion